Chicago METRA Accident Attorney

 The METRA Railway system is not a part of Amtrak, but a Chicago metropolitan area commuter rail system that transports commuters throughout the metropolitan area and its surrounding suburbs.
 The rail system travels on eleven rail lines, stopping at over 240 stations.

-Contact a METRA Accident Lawyer for Injuries Sustained on a Train or at a Train Station
+Contact a Chicago, IL METRA Accident Lawyer for Injuries Sustained on a Train or at a Train Station

 Get the legal help you need by calling one of our Metra accident attorneys at Rosenfeld Injury Lawyers LLC today.
 Our lawyers are here to aggressively pursue your claim to ensure that you get every dollar that the law entitles you to receive.